Dineshanand001/pytesseract/README.md

 # pytesseract
 Photo OCR..
-This program uses the pytesseract library to raed the text from the given image.
+This program uses the pytesseract library to read the text from the given image.